Known to be toxic for a century, lead still poisons thousands of Midwestern kids

 The Centers for Disease Control and Prevention last year updated its blood lead reference value to 3.5 micrograms per deciliter from five.
 The reference value represents the 2.5% of children with the most elevated blood lead levels who should be prioritized for investigations and resources.
 It's not a health standard, and CDC leaves it to the state and local authorities to determine at what levels they will take action depending on state laws, local ordinances and the resources they have available.

 The Healthy Homes program in St. Louis County, where Pascoe now lives with her husband, Daniel Pascoe, only follows up with a home inspection if a child's blood lead level exceeds 10 micrograms per deciliter, unless a family makes a request for an assessment below that level.
 The city of St. Louis separated from St. Louis County in the late 19th century and operates as a separate local government.

 Follow-up on lower levels of exposure is focused mostly on educating parents and families about the risks and dangers of lead.

-“We're looking for anything that's original to the house, original windows, original doors, door casings, things like that, that may have led based paint on them.”
+"We're looking for anything that's original to the house — original windows, original doors, door casings, things like that, that may have lead-based paint on them."

-Pascoe says she never saw her son eat lead paint chips.
+Pascoe said she never saw her son eat lead paint chips.
 And while lead poisoning due to consumption of paint chips is fairly common, Holmes said it's not always a factor.